-How does Botox for facial scars work exactly?
+How does Botox improve facial scars?
 After a surgeon stitches up an incision after surgery, they inject Botox around the scar, similarly to the way Botox is injected to treat wrinkles.

 Botulinum toxin type A is widely used for the treatment of facial lines and wrinkles.
 According to the American Society of Plastic Surgeons (ASPS), Botox is the most popular medical aesthetics procedure, with over 7 million treatments performed in 2017.
 In recent years, Botox has also been used to treat a wide range of non-cosmetic concerns as well.